Ken Fox

 Kenneth Allen Fox is an American entrepreneur and investor.

 Early life and education

 Fox grew up in the suburbs of Philadelphia, Pennsylvania, where he started his first business at the age of 15, later graduating from Pennsylvania State University, with a B.S. in economics.
 He led the formation of The Fox Challenge at Pennsylvania State University.
 He completed his first IPO at 29.

 Career

 Stripes

-In 2008, Fox founded Stripes, LLC, a Manhattan-based growth equity firm that invests in software-as-a-service (SaaS), and branded consumer products companies.
-He is actively involved with Stripes portfolio companies Pleo, Monday.com, ON Running, Reformation, Udemy, Stella & Chewy’s, GoFundMe, Levain, Kareo, Erewhon, Snyk, Axonius, Fireblocks and Collectors Universe.
+In 2008, Fox founded Stripes, LLC, a Manhattan-based growth equity firm that invests in enterprise and branded consumer products companies.
+Stripes investments include Monday, ON Running, A24, Island, Ramp, DataBricks, Spectro Cloud, Khaite, Erewhon, Snyk, Axonius, Fireblocks, and Pleo.

 ICG

 Fox co-founded the Internet Capital Group (ICG) in 1995 and ICG Asia, a Hong Kong-listed company later sold to Hutchison Whampoa.

 Safeguard Scientifics

 Fox worked as Director of West Coast operations for Safeguard Scientifics, Inc. from 1994 to 1996.

 He is also a co-founder of A10 Capital, a commercial mortgage lender.